Update: SolarWinds DBA xPress is now a FREE tool. In versions 2021.8 and later it is a standalone product and no longer requires a license.

 Creating a New Comparison Scenario

 Create a new comparison scenario for your source by completing the following steps:

-1. Select Data Inspector in the SentryOne workbench to open the Add Comparison Scenario form.
+1. Open DBA xPress and then select Data Inspector from the Feature Finder menu to open the Add Comparison Scenario form.

 2. Enter a meaningful comparison name, then select Next to continue.